sage31/nyc-tennis-reservation-bot/README.md

 # Opens at http://localhost:3001
 ```

-The dashboard lets you schedule `reserve` and `rebook` jobs against the Lambda, view scheduled EventBridge rules, and check task status from S3.
+The dashboard lets you:
+- Schedule `reserve` and `rebook` jobs locally or against the Lambda/EventBridge
+- View and cancel scheduled local (launchd) and AWS (EventBridge) jobs
+- Browse past run results and recordings pulled from S3
+- Edit `config.yaml` / Secrets Manager config directly, including managing multiple applicant/payment profiles (when `TENNIS_PROFILES_SECRET_ID` is set)

 ### Example output